LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 .. method:: cipher_decrypt(data, -cipher::string, -key, -seed= ?)::bytes

    Decrypts a string using a specified algorithm.
-Requires three parameters: The data to be decrypted, a ``-cipher`` keyword parameter specifying which algorithm to use, and a ``-key`` keyword parameter specifying the key for the algorithm.
+Requires three parameters: the data to be decrypted, a ``-cipher`` keyword parameter specifying which algorithm to use, and a ``-key`` keyword parameter specifying the key for the algorithm.
 An optional ``-seed`` parameter can be used to seed some